PixNyb/dockerised-vscode/README.md

 > ```bash
 > gpg --gen-key && gpg --export-secret-keys --armor $(gpg --list-secret-keys --keyid-format LONG | grep sec | awk '{print $2}' | cut -d'/' -f2) | base64 -w 0
 > ```
+>
+> If the GPG key doesn't exist in your GitHub account, and the GitHub CLI is authenticated with a personal access token, the GPG key will be uploaded to GitHub automatically.

 > [!NOTE]
-> The GPG secret key is expected to be the contents of a GPG secret key file.
-If it's not present in GitHub, and a GitHub personal access token is provided, the GPG key will be added to GitHub with the title `GPG key for ${hostname}`.
+> The `INIT_SCRIPT_URL` environment variable can be used to run a shell script when the container starts.
+This can be used to install additional tools and extensions specific to your needs.
+Keep in mind the `/usr/local/bin/initialise-vscode.sh` script is run after the `INIT_SCRIPT_URL` script.
+This allows you to start with a base setup and then customise it further according to your needs.

 ##### Git Configuration